Water-Sandwich/PlunksnaEngine/README.md

 ### Linux

-install sld3, glm, catch2 using your distro's package manager such as:
+Install sld3, glm and catch2 using your distro's package manager such as:

 ```
 # pacman -Sy sdl3 glm catch2